JeremyLikness/azure-fn-file-process-hol/README.md

         log.Info($"{name}: {lineNumber} inserted task: \"{item.Task}\" with id: {item.Id}.");
     }
     ```
 9. Press `F5` to debug.
-In Azure Storage Explorer, upload `GoodData.csv`.
+In Azure Storage Explorer, upload `GoodData.csv` to the `import` container.
 You should several success messages the functions console.

     ![Success](media/step-04-01-good-data.png)
 10. Upload `BadData.csv` and verify only a few records are processed and errors are printed.